Li-ChengYan/palmprint-recognition-python/README.md

 # Palmprint Recognition Python

 This project is a personal Python reimplementation for study and comparison.
 It is not an official release from the original paper authors.
 If exact reproduction matters, the papers should be treated as the source of truth.
+For the MATLAB version of this project, see [palmprint-recognition-matlab](https://github.com/Li-ChengYan/palmprint-recognition-matlab).
 ## Overview

 This project provides two main workflows: